HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: A new method for 3D OOD Detection

 In order to establish a robust baseline for out-of-distribution (OOD) detection, we turn to the Argoverse 2 dataset \cite{wilson2021argoverse}, which offers several distinct advantages over other datasets such as nuScenes.
 Argoverse 2 is noted for its high class diversity, encompassing a wide range of object types and scenarios, which is crucial for training models that can generalize well to new, unseen objects.
 This dataset also provides better LiDAR representation, with higher density point clouds than nuScenes, due to its use of two 32-beam LiDAR sensors, without the "point cloud trail" phenomenon.
 The dataset contains $110,071$ scans in the training set and $23,547$ in its validation set.
+We underline its appeal compared to nuScenes in Table \ref{tab:hits}, which shows the percentage of ground truth objects used for metric computation as per the matching and evaluation procedure described in \ref{subsec:matching}, i.e. detection hits.
+The percentage of total ground truth unknown objects that will be considered for the evaluation is twice as low for nuScenes compared to Argoverse 2, showing more limited interpretability of results.

-For Argoverse 2, we choose the rarest 5\% of classes as our open classes as in \cite{revisiting}, denoted as set $O$.
-This approach ensures that the chosen open classes are genuinely underrepresented in the training data, providing a challenging test for the OOD detection capabilities of our models.
+For Argoverse 2, we choose the rarest 5\% of classes as our unknown classes, denoted as set $U$.
+This approach ensures that the chosen unknown classes are genuinely underrepresented in the training data, providing a challenging test for the OOD detection capabilities of our models.
 This selection method helps simulate real-world scenarios where we assume that the most common objects will have been labeled beforehand while certain rare objects are infrequently encountered, making it a valuable benchmark for assessing the robustness of 3D object detection systems.
-The open classes $O$, representing $28,271$ instances in the validation set, are:
+The unknown classes $U$ (11 labels), representing $28,271$ instances in the validation set, are:

 \\